Authentication icon for verified senders

 Enable the lab

-- Find the "Authentication icon for verified senders" lab and select the Enable radio button.
+- In the "Authentication icon for verified senders" section, select Enable.

 What should I do if I see this icon?